tud-hri/joan/paper/paper.md

 repository\footnote{\url{https://gitlab.tudelft.nl/tud-cor-hri/joan-framework/joan}}.

 # Software Functionality
+JOAN was developed to combine the potential of an existing simulation environment for autonomous vehicles (the CARLA simulator) with human driver inputs in scientific experiments.
 We set the following requirements for JOAN based on the needs of a typical human-in-the-loop driving experiment:

-\begin{enumerate}[noitemsep, label=R\arabic*]
+- Provide reliable data acquisition
-\item Facilitate the interaction with CARLA (connecting to CARLA's server, creating agents, exchanging data, etc.)\label{req:carlainterface} \item Enable researchers to connect multiple types of user input devices (steering wheels, etc.) with agents in CARLA\label{req:hardware} \item Facilitate the design and execution of experiment protocols\label{req:experiment} \item Provide reliable data acquisition\label{req:datarecorder} \item Allow researchers to create repeatable traffic scenarios involving multiple agents (humans, AVs, etc.) in CARLA\label{req:trafficscenarios} \item Include support for haptic feedback on a haptic steering wheel to study haptic human-AV interaction\label{req:hscsupport} \item JOAN's user interface should be intuitive to use\label{req:intuitive}
+- Enable researchers to connect multiple types of user input devices (steering wheels, etc.) with agents in CARLA
+- Facilitate the design and execution of experiment protocols; allow researchers to create repeatable traffic scenarios involving multiple agents (humans, AVs, etc.) in CARLA
-\item Be extensible by design, to support customization\label{req:modular} \end{enumerate} These requirements are implemented in the framework as described in the software architecture below.

-Python is the main programming language for JOAN, as it is an accessible programming language and because CARLA provides an extensive Python API.
-Furthermore, JOAN uses the Qt framework \footnote{\url{https://www.qt.io/}} through PyQt under the GPL license, primarily for Qt's Graphical User Interface, cross-platform compatibility, and its core communication functionalities.

-Every aspect of JOAN has been designed with the goal of serving a wide range of users.
-To help users who have little to no programming experience, we emphasized on making JOAN intuitive to use through Graphical User Interfaces.
-We also made JOAN flexible and extensible for more proficient programmers.
+- Provide an easy way to design simple experiments by providing access to most functionality from a graphical user interface
+- Be flexible and extensible by design, to support customization both within current functionality and for new functionality
+- Include support for haptic feedback on a haptic steering wheel to study haptic human-AV interaction

+To address the flexibility and extensibility requirements, JOAN is designed as a set of modules.
+Each module inherits from abstract base classes and has its own specific purpose.
+These modules can be added or removed based on the needs of a researcher, if needed they can easily be adapted or extended, and researchers can create their own modules to implement new functionality in JOAN.
+The standard modules included with JOAN can: log and plot experiment data, handle hardware inputs, design and execute experiments with multiple conditions, implement traffic scenarios with dynamic triggers for events and provide a human with haptic feedback.

+Each module has its own graphical user interface dialog which appears in the JOAN main menu if the module is being used.
+These dialogs provide access to all standard functionality of the modules.
+A researcher can design and perform a simple human-in-the-loop experiment without writing a single line of code.
+The documentation provides more information for researchers who want to extend current modules e.g. to create their own hardware input for custom setups, or who want to write new module e.g. to implement specific vehicle controllers or other forms of feedback to the human.

 # Usage in Science and Education